§ 23-17.17-6. Health care quality steering committee.

 (11) Other related issues as requested by the director.

-(b) The members of the health care quality performance steering committee shall include one member of the house of representatives, to be appointed by the speaker; one member of the senate, to be appointed by the president of the senate; the director or director's designee of the department of human services; the director or the director's designee of the department of behavioral healthcare, developmental disabilities and hospitals; the director or the director's designee of the department of elderly affairs; and thirteen (13) members to be appointed by the director of the department of health to include persons representing Rhode Island licensed hospitals and other licensed facilities/providers, the medical and nursing professions, the business community, organized labor, consumers, and health insurers and health plans and other parties committed to health care quality.
+(b) The members of the health care quality performance steering committee shall include one member of the house of representatives, to be appointed by the speaker; one member of the senate, to be appointed by the president of the senate; the director or director's designee of the department of human services; the director or the director's designee of the department of behavioral healthcare, developmental disabilities and hospitals; the director or the director's designee of the office of healthy aging; and thirteen (13) members to be appointed by the director of the department of health to include persons representing Rhode Island licensed hospitals and other licensed facilities/providers, the medical and nursing professions, the business community, organized labor, consumers, and health insurers and health plans and other parties committed to healthcare quality.

 (P.L.
 1998, ch.
 92, § 1; P.L.
 2000, ch.
 151, § 1; P.L.
 2000, ch.
 375, § 1; P.L.
 2000, ch.
 498, § 1; P.L.
 2001, ch.
 180, § 46; P.L.
 2002, ch.
 389, § 2; P.L.
 2006, ch.
 539, § 1; P.L.
 2008, ch.
 24, § 1; P.L.
 2008, ch.
 29, § 1; P.L.
 2008, ch.
 97, § 1; P.L.
 2008, ch.
 154, § 1; P.L.
 2010, ch.
 164, § 1; P.L.
 2010, ch.
 168, § 1.)